 Transparent surfaces, such as a car windshield or headlight lens, will be invisible to the scanner, as the laser beam will pass through them and is never reflected back to the sensor in the scanner.

 - What kinds of targets can be used with Artec Ray?

-There is a good article related to targets and scanning best practices with targets
+Please refer to this article related to targets and scanning best practices with targets

 Why does the point cloud look so sparse in Artec Studio?

 Please make sure that the scan is acquired with adequate resolution.

 Artec Studio shows a simplified polygonal model to improve performance.
 To have the preview render in higher quality, go to File > Settings > UI > Point-Cloud Polygon Limit.

 Increase the setting number if you want to see the high level of details on the scans.

 This setting cannot be changed for the already scanned data.
 It’s important to set the limit before scanning.

 - Where is the raw point cloud file stored?